Why You Should Replace Your French Press Filter

 To do this, simply take out your plunger and unscrew your rod from the bottom of the device.

-To do this, hold the bottom of your French press plunger (containing your filter(s), spiral plate and cross plate) and unscrew the top of your plunger until all elements come apart.
+Hold the bottom of your French press plunger (containing your filter(s), spiral plate and cross plate) and unscrew the top of your plunger until all elements come apart.

 Then, simply remove your old mesh filter and replace it with a brand new one!